Appliances

 Joyce adds: 'Filling the pot with hot water and dissolving a dishwasher tablet is another good way of cleaning it.

 'Before you try any of these cleaning methods, it’s a good idea to check the cleaning instructions that came with your pot.
-You should also check that your pot is made of stainless steel rather than aluminium or chrome as these cleaning methods won’t be suitable for use on all types of metal.'
+You should also check that your pot is made of stainless steel rather than aluminum or chrome as these cleaning methods won’t be suitable for use on all types of metal.'

 How to clean a coffee machine water reservoir